Denver Mayor Flies to Family Thanksgiving, Said to 'Avoid Travel'

-Denver Mayor Michael Hancock (D) is flying to Houston, Texas, to spend Thanksgiving with his family despite advising residents against traveling for the holidays if possible as part of an effort to combat the spread of the coronavirus.
+Denver Mayor Michael Hancock (D) is flying to Mississippi to spend Thanksgiving with his family despite advising residents against traveling for the holidays if possible as part of an effort to combat the spread of the coronavirus.

 9News reports: